Update March 2020

-In order for them to reach more of the market and to help those out with smaller gardens, Bosch have released the Indego 400 Connect model (as well as some others).
+In order for Bosch to reach more of the market and to help those out with smaller gardens, Bosch have released the Indego 400 Connect model (as well as some others).

-As you can see from the picture above, it looks very different from their previous Indego models.
+As you can see from the picture above, Bosch Indego 400 Connect looks very different from their previous Indego models.
 Bosch have gone for a much darker shade of green, added more black to its design and blacked out the wheels.

 I must admit I think it looks pretty cool!

-But how well does it operate and is it an improvement upon their previous 800 and 1000 models, which to be honest aren’t all that great.
+But how well does it operate and is it an improvement upon their previous 800 and 1000 models, which to be honest, in my opinion, aren’t all that great.

-That’s exactly what I’ll be doing in this review so I hope you stick around!
+That’s exactly what I’ll be doing in this review, reviewing the positives, negatives, features etc – so I hope you stick around!

 - Rating: 8/10